fdeblasio/pokeemerald-expansion/README.md

 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
 - Newer Pokémon don't have follower sprites
 - Newer moves don't have animations
-- When using items, the text box will be empty at the end.
-This is caused by some of the code changes from speeding up the text
 - AI_FLAG_ACE_POKEMON potentially broken in multi-battles (maybe only if both trainers have it)
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
     - Could have something to do with this: sContestLadyPtr->id = LILYCOVE_LADY_CONTEST